Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Fake clues are highly effective in misdirecting to wrong answer choices.
-Both clues clearly point to events that could be related to 'Mars Exploration' or 'First Space Station,' thus effectively diverting attention from the correct answer, 'Moon Landing 1969.'
-They are specific enough to seem plausible but do not relate to the actual answer, fulfilling their purpose of misdirection.
+Fake clues are generally effective in misdirecting to wrong answer choices.
+Clue #1 points towards an archaeological discovery, and clue #2 suggests a medical breakthrough, both clearly not related to the Moon Landing.
+However, fake_clues #1 has a length issue, which might reduce its effectiveness.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices